 - You are admitted into the University of Pennsylvania.
 As part of our Early Decision program, you are committed to accepting our offer of admission.
 You must withdraw any active applications you have to other colleges/universities.
 The only instance in which you could request to be released from our Early Decision binding agreement is if your financial need can’t be met, which would be determined only after consulting with Penn’s Student Financial Services office.

 - You are deferred for consideration during Regular Decision.
-Your application will be considered among our Regular Decision candidates.
+Your application will be considered among our Regular Decision candidates and you will no longer be bound by the Early Decision binding agreement.
 You will receive final notification of our decision in late March/early April.
 Instructions on how to provide updates to your application will be found on your applicant portal.

 - You are denied under the Early Decision program.
 You can’t re-apply to Penn until the next academic cycle.
 We won’t give your application consideration during Regular Decision.